Understanding Document Management

 ![]() |

 The Documents table view is customizable.
-You can hide or display the columns in the table.
+You can hide or display the columns in the table by selecting them as shown below.

 ![]() |